foryoung10/NYTaxiAnalytics/README.md

 ## Design of Api

-The main design of the api is to let bigquery do the heavy lifting whenever possible.
+The main design of the api is to let Big query do the heavy lifting whenever possible.
-Big query can process large volumnes of datasets very quickly.
+Big query can process large volumes of datasets very quickly.
-Thus for 2 of the endpoints **Average speed in the past 24 hours** and **Total trips per day is a direct load** loads from big query processing.
+Thus for 2 of the endpoints **Average speed in the past 24 hours** and **Total trips per day is a direct load** loads from Big query processing.
 For the **Fare heatmap** data some processing is needed from the bigquery data.

 There are 2 packages